I got an email recently from a retired procurement forester.

-If you’re looking at a property with a lot of small, twiggy trees, there probably won’t be an abundance of value for harvesting timber.
-At best, the trees may be usable for paper pulp (which would typically be the least-valuable end use).
+If you're looking at a property with many small, twiggy trees, there probably won't be an abundance of value for harvesting timber.
+At best, the trees may be usable for paper pulp (typically the least-valuable end use).

 It goes without saying that larger trees are better.

-The tree species can have a major influence over the value of a timber harvest.
+The tree species can significantly impact the value of a timber harvest.
 Different types of trees produce different types of wood, and different types of wood have different end uses (with different market values assigned to those uses).

-Wood is used for all sorts of different things – here are just a few examples:
+Wood is used for all sorts of different things, such as:

 - Construction Lumber